What you’ll learn

 - Find ways to give back, whether through mentorship, volunteering, or helping others in recovery.

-Healing from addiction isn’t just about leaving the past behind—it’s about building a future that excites you.
-The next step is learning how to strengthen self-worth through everyday actions reinforcing confidence and self-trust.
+Healing from substance use isn’t just about leaving the past behind.
+It’s about building a future that excites you.
+The next step is learning how to strengthen self-worth through everyday actions, reinforcing confidence and self-trust.

-Healing from addiction is about learning to value yourself again.
-Self-worth isn’t something you’re born with; it’s something you build.
+Part of the recovery process involves learning to value yourself again.
+Self-worth isn’t something you’re born with.
+It’s something you build.
 Every choice you make in recovery is a step toward proving to yourself that you are capable, strong, and deserving of a good life.

 Here are some practical ways to rebuild confidence and self-trust as you move forward.

 Many people in recovery are their own worst critics.
 They replay past mistakes in their minds, believing they don’t deserve happiness.
-But beating yourself up doesn’t change the past—it only holds you back from the future.
+But beating yourself up doesn’t change the past.
+It only holds you back from the future.
+Learning to identify negative self-talk and thought patterns can help you stop them in their tracks.
+Here are some tips to reframe those thoughts and build confidence.

 - Treat yourself with the same kindness you’d show a close friend.